-I am working on integrating three research project themes that I have been developing over a longer period of time and that are closely related to my teaching at Renaissance College.
-While they already provide(d) a couple of opportunities for presentations and publications, I have recently published an edited a book on
+Lately, I’m integrating three research project themes that are close to my heart and mind: Values-orientation, leadership, and futures-studies.
+While they already provide(d) a couple of opportunities for presentations and publications, I have recently (2021) published an edited a book on

 (Cambridge Scholars Publishing).